Home

 Euphorbia caput-medusae

-Euphorbia caput-medusae is a low-growing shrub that forms a central caudex up to 8" across.
+Euphorbia caput-medusae is a low-growing shrub that forms a central caudex up to 8 inches across.
 The caudex functions to store water and nutrients.
 The serpentine branches that emerge from it have layered tubercles that look very much like snake scales!
 The branches are totally leaf-less except for a tiny ring of true leaves at the tips of the branches.
 Also at the tips are where the flowers emerge each winter and spring.
 They appear in an intricate cluster, which is quite beautiful up close.
-Like with all Euphorbia species, the sap in the stems is irritating to skin and eyes, so small children and pets should be watched closely around it.
+This species is often confused with similar-looking species, like Euphorbia flanaganii, which is smaller and has yellow blooms instead of white.

 Medusa's Head Euphorbia